jwellone/statemachine/README.md

 # statemachine
-You can create a mechanism that can separate and manage processing for each state.
+can create a mechanism that can separate and manage processing for each state.

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.